Theodosius I: Sources

-Theodosius' role
+Theodosius's role

 Theodosius was not in Thessalonica when the massacre occurred.
 The court was in Milan.
 Several scholars, such as historian G. W. Bowersock and authors Stephen Williams and Gerard Friell, think that Theodosius ordered the massacre in an excess of "volcanic anger".
 McLynn also puts all the blame on the Emperor as does the less dependable fifth century historian, Theodoret.
 Other scholars, such as historians Mark Hebblewhite and N. Q. King, do not agree.
 Peter Brown points to the empire's established process of decision making, which required the emperor "to listen to his ministers" before acting.
 There is some indication in the sources Theodosius did listen to his counselors but received bad or misleading advice.

 J. F. Matthews argues that the Emperor first tried to punish the city by selective executions.
 Peter Brown concurs: "As it was, what was probably planned as a selective killing ... got out of hand".
 Doleźal says Sozomen is very specific in saying that in response to the riot, the soldiers made random arrests in the hippodrome to perform a few public executions as a demonstration of imperial disfavor, but the citizenry objected.
-Doleźal suggests, "The soldiers, realizing that they were surrounded by angry citizens, perhaps panicked ... and ...forcibly cleared the hippodrome at the cost of several thousands of lives of local inhabitants".
+"The soldiers, realizing that they were surrounded by angry citizens, perhaps panicked ... and ... forcibly cleared the hippodrome at the cost of several thousands of lives of local inhabitants".
 McLynn says Theodosius was “unable to impose discipline upon the faraway troops" and covered that failure by taking responsibility for the massacre on himself, declaring he had given the order then countermanded it too late to stop it.